swcarpentry-ja/carpentries-coc/readme.md

 If new files or folders are added to the project, `index.rst` will need to be updated.

+#### Site structure

+The root level `index.rst` generates main categories the sidebar navigation.
+Each sub-section is a folder in the `topic_folders` directory.
+Each folder within the `topic_folders` directory has its own `index.rst` file.
+These then expand into the subcategories in each directory.

 #### Additional information
 This site is built live from the master branch of [this repo](https://github.com/carpentries/usersguides/).
 If you are making experimental changes to live content please be sure to do so in another branch.
 Draft content can be added to the [drafts folder](https://github.com/carpentries/usersguides/tree/master/drafts) in the master branch without breaking anything.